RHS/Joanna Kossak Appearance

 Sansevierias form clumps of stiff, fleshy, vertical leaves, typically up to about 45cm (1½ft) tall.
 Plants are stemless, with their leaves emerging from the base.
 The colours and markings on the leathery, pointed leaves vary between the different species.

-Sansevierias are happy in a wide range of indoor situations, from full sun to light shade, in pots of free-draining compost.
+Sansevierias are happy in a wide range of indoor situations, from full sun to light shade, in pots of free-draining peat-free compost.
 They grow best at 15–24°C (60–75°F).
-Water moderately from spring to autumn, and more sparingly in winter.
+They are drought-tolerant plants so only water once the compost is starting to dry out.
 They are tolerant of poor light and forgiving of a little neglect.

 Dislikes